 One factor that had a major impact on the performance of the drill detection (and all the perception algorithms in general) was the length of the accumulation buffer for LIDAR scans.
 The optimal choice for this parameter was a trade off between the latency in the perception result and the density achieved in the processed point clouds.
-Similarly, the distance to the target had a major impact on the number of registered LIDAR returns on the object (as illustrated in Figure 11).
-Based on experimental tests, we opted for an accumulation window of 10 seconds and operational distances up to 2 meters.
+Similarly, the distance to the target had a major impact on the number of registered LIDAR returns on the object (as illustrated in Fig. 11).
+Based on experimental tests, we opted for an accumulation window of 10 s and operational distances up to 2 m.

 To evaluate the performance of the model registration algorithm, we captured point clouds of the drill at different orientations and quantified the error in reported position and orientation.
-Table IV illustrates the results with a distance from the drill of 60 cm and a maximum error acceptance criteria of 5cm position and 10 degrees orientation.
-Figure 12 displays the test orientations, and it shows that there is a correlation between orientations in which it is difficult to disambiguate the drill orientation due to the point of view, and to a higher number of failed alignments.
+Table 4 illustrates the results with a distance from the drill of 60 cm and a maximum error acceptance criteria of 5 cm position and 10° orientation.
+Figure 12 displays the test orientations and shows how orientations where it is difficult to disambiguate the drill orientation due to the point of view correspond to a higher number of failed alignments.